giserh/docker-mapproxy/README.md

 ## Updating the configuration

-If you edit the files once everything is up and running you can copy new ones into the containers, for example,

-    for f in As*geojson city*yaml; do
-      docker cp $f mapproxy://srv/mapproxy/config/services/
-    done
+The configuration files are mounted from the config/ directory.

 I suppose you need to restart MapProxy to get it to reread the change.

+    docker-compose restart

+or

+    docker stack rm mapproxy
+    docker stack deploy -c docker-compose.yml mapproxy

-Remember to empty the appropriate cache database(s) in CouchDB so that they will get new data.
+If you are using CouchDB remember to empty the appropriate cache database(s) in CouchDB so that they will get new data.

 ## Credits